Bird Walk 15 February 2020

 Chris Measures

 Please remember, you do not have to be a member to come along to any of the events run by the Friends of Gillfield Wood and no experience is necessary.
 You will always be made most welcome.
-The events are advertised on the FoGW website but things are a bit on hold at the moment as you will appreciate.
+The events are advertised on the FoGW website.